cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 ![Warning icon](/img/icons/icon_warning.svg)
 **Warning:** the Murmur3 hash function has separate 32-bit and 64-bit versions that produce different results for the same input.
-Only the 32-bit Murmur3 version is used with Dash bloom filters.
+Only the 32-bit Murmur3 version is used with Lifetioncoin bloom filters.

 The data to be hashed can be any transaction element which the bloom filter can match.
 See the next subsection for the list of transaction